brclar15/thesis/notes/progressReport.md

 Fairly little thesis writing has been done so far.....

 I am in the process of writing up a highly detailed explanation of the episodes depicted in the Tabula Capitlona.
-I'll need to go back and add the citation to the images of the Tabula.
+I'll need to go back and add the citation to the images of the Tabula when those are available.

 I have also written an analysis of episodes in Proclus.
 I will need to flesh out the argument more, and explain the lack of similar divisions in two of the summaries.

 **Moving Forward**

-A great deal of introductory material needs to be added, such as background on the Tabulae and on Proclus.
+A great deal of introductory material needs to be added, such as background on the Tabulae and on Proclus, the nature of the Epic Cycle, where Apollodrus fits in, ktl.

 I'll need to add the results from future analyses.